ebiggio/prestashop-customer-dni/README.md

 ## Requirements

-- Tested on PrestaShop 8.1, but should work on any version of PrestaShop 1.7.7 or higher.
+- Developed on PrestaShop 8.1, but _should work_ (not tested) on any version of PrestaShop 1.7.7 or higher.
 - PHP 8.0 or higher.
-- Composer, to generate the necessary autoload files.
+- Composer, to generate the necessary autoload files if installing from this repository.

-## Installation (from this repository)
+## Installation

+To install the module in your PrestaShop instance, you will need a ZIP file containing the module's code and its dependencies.
+You can get this ZIP file in two ways: downloading it from the repository's releases or generating it from the source code.

+### Getting the module ZIP file

+#### From the repository's releases

+1. Download the ZIP file of the latest release from the [Releases](https://github.com/ebiggio/prestashop-customer-dni/releases) section.

+#### From the source code

 1. Download this repository to a folder named `customer_dni`.
 2. Enter that folder, and run the following command to generate the necessary Composer autoload files: